hessu/aprsc/doc/BUILDING.md

 Compiling aprsc from source
 ===========================

-WARNING: THIS DOCUMENT CURRENTLY DOCUMENTS FUTURE FUNCTIONALITY - THE CONFIGURE SCRIPT IS NOT QUITE FINISHED YET AND YOU CAN'T MAKE INSTALL EITHER.

 If you're familiar with compiling software from the source code, and pre-built binary packages are not available for your platform, this is where you need to start.
 Binary packages are provided for Debian and Ubuntu